 The first round table, entitled “Anophthalmic cavity: surgical pearls and orbital volume management”, discussed the loss of an eye and the repercussions that it entails at different levels.
 It also addressed how to improve reconstructive surgery of the orbital cavity, the latest treatments to respond to complications and how the adaptation of eye prostheses can provide an aesthetic recovery with exceptional results.

-The second round table dealt with Postoperative management and complications in filtration surgery, and its main goal was to present surgical treatments and the evolution of glaucoma patients.
+The second roundtable, entitled “Postoperative management and complications in filtering surgery”, addressed surgical treatments and the evolution of glaucoma patients.

 During the last round table there was a debate on the different kinds of glaucoma surgeries and the advantages and disadvantages they have to offer.

 The symposium is open to every single professional in healthcare industry, especially in the ophthalmology area, and it is of a great interactive and participative character, as it increasingly integrates new technologies to the event.
-This year, the attendants were able to send their questions to the participants of the oculoplasty round tables through WhatsApp.
+This year, for instance, the attendants were able to send their questions to the participants of the oculoplasty round tables through WhatsApp.